livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 Acceptance testing is performed using an Access Point configured for production with a test certificate (only after successful testing, switching the certificate from test certificate to production certificate should be required to go into production).

+Please notice:

+* A Difi notification that the test has ended due to lack of activity means you need to start at Step 1 again - by sending the test initiation memo.
+Such a notification is normally sent after one week of inactivity.

+* Acceptance testing is performed step by step.
+Any action performed for upcoming steps before receiving notification from Difi to continue are seen as self-testing and is not accepted as part of acceptance testing.

 ### Step 0: Checklist